finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

 ```

 ##### Low Memory Reporting
-Extending Controller from ObservableViewController will also allow fi.notes to report any memory related issues that may occur in your application.
+Extending Controller from ObservableViewController will also allow Finotes to report any memory related issues that may occur in your application.

 You may use App functions to report different app states along with Controller trail.